How To Spot Misleading Charts: Know the Source

 Rates and percentages measure a relationship between values.
 For example, you may observe three out of every five attendees of a presentation sign up for a newsletter.
 You say ⅗ or 0.60 or 60% of attendees signed up for the newsletter.

 Be mindful when comparing counts on maps or when comparing locations.
 Counts are often dependent on the population.
 For example, you may have higher sales in a region because of a higher population in that area.
-Compare percentages or rates will be more informative.
+Comparing percentages or rates will be more informative.

 Watch for Insufficient Data